They may rightly and legitimately feast, who would have been as ready and willing to fast. – Meister Eckhart (Walshe, Vol. III, p. 38)

 “My poor fellow,” said the Buddha with commiseration, “have you really wasted so many years for such trifling result?
 Why, the ferry man will take you to the opposite bank for a small coin.” (“Psychic Sports”)

-The monastic life in China, Japan and Tibet was severe, and it was not unusual for masters to strike and abuse their monks.
-But this was done out of love, not anger, in order to provoke an emotional reaction.
-Ksanti is the perfection of patient sufferance: its aim is to humble the ego.
-Masters who hit a monk were giving him the opportunity to practice ksanti by giving his ego a whack, and it was very effective.
-Since the student was unable to respond to the master (by becoming angry) he was forced to direct his anger against the real source of his pain.
+The monastic life in India, China, Japan and Tibet was severe, with food strictly limited.
+In Zen Buddhism it was traditional for masters to strike and abuse their monks.
+But the abuse was born of love, not anger; its purpose was to provoke an emotional reaction in the monk.
+Ksanti is the perfection of patient sufferance, and its aim is to humiliate the ego.
+Masters who hit monks were giving them the opportunity to practice ksanti by giving their ego a whack.
+And it was effective: since the student was unable to respond to the master by becoming angry, he was obliged to direct his anger against the real source of his pain.

 All of you: if it’s for the sake of the Dharma, don’t hesitate to sacrifice your bodies or give up your lives!
 Twenty years ago, when I was at Huang-po’s place, I asked three times what was central point of Buddhism, and three times he was good enough to hit me with his stick.
 It was as though he had brushed me with a sprig of mugwort.
 Thinking of it now, I wish I could get hit once more like that.
 Is there anyone who can give me such a blow? – Lin-chi

-The most dramatic practice of self-mortification is found in Tibet: it is called chöd (written gchod).
-As described by Alexandra David-Neel (1931), chöd is an elaborate ritual of self-sacrifice in which the sorcerer’s apprentice, or naljorpa, emaciated by austerity and placed in a terrifying setting, blows a trumpet made from a human femur and summons hungry demons to feast on his body.
-As a practice which accomplishes several things at once, it has no equal.
+The most dramatic practice of self-mortification is found in Tibet: it is called chöd.
+As described by Alexandra David-Neel (1931),the chöd is an elaborate ritual of self-sacrifice in which the sorcerer’s apprentice, or naljorpa, emaciated by austerity and placed in a terrifying setting, blows a trumpet made from a human femur and summons hungry demons to feast on his body.
+As a practice which serves multiple purposes it has no equal.